askibinski/drupal_graphql/README.md

-# Drupal 9
+# Drupal 9 + Graphql

-With lando support.
-Works together with a Lando git submodule.
+With lando support, see README.md in /lando for setup.